about_us

 pioneering the transition to a clean energy future.

-We offer purpose-built, open-sea testing facilities for prototype technologies.
-We operate two grid-connected, accredited test sites – the Fall of Warness tidal test site and Billia Croo wave test site – where larger prototypes are put through their paces, as well as two scale test sites where smaller scale devices, or those at an earlier stage in their development, can gain real sea experience in less challenging conditions.
+EMEC provides purpose-built, open-sea testing facilities for prototype technologies, subsystems and components.
+We operate two grid-connected test sites – the Fall of Warness tidal test site and Billia Croo wave test site – where larger prototypes are put through their paces in harsh wave and tidal regimes, as well as two scale test sites where smaller scale devices, or those at an earlier stage in their development, can gain real sea experience in less challenging conditions.

 Attracting developers from around the globe, EMEC’s facilities help to prove what is achievable in some of the harshest marine environments while in close proximity to sheltered waters and harbours.